bevatsal1122/Upsurge/README.md

 </div>

 ## About The Project
 Upsurge is a Quick File Sharing Web App where Files under 100 MB can be uploaded after which you get a Download Link.
-You can also share the resource Link through Email by adding you Email ID and Receiver's Email ID.
-Receiver gets an Email with Download Page Link and File Information.
-Using Download Page, you can download the File anywhere anytime within 48 hours of uploading since the Download Link epxires after 48 hours.
+You can also share the Resource Link through Email by adding your Email ID and the Receiver's Email ID.
+The Receiver gets an Email with Download Page Link and File Information.
+Using Download Page, you can download the File anytime anywhere within 48 hours of uploading since the Download Link expires after 48 hours.

 ### Tech.
 Store
 * [![Node.js][Node.js]][Node-url]